Skip to content

 Frequently asked questions

-What is the typical cost to repair hail damage to a roof in Tulsa?
+What is the typical cost to repair hail damage on a 2,000 square foot roof in Tulsa?

-How long will it take to get my roof repaired after a major hail storm in Tulsa?
+How long does it take to get a roofing repair scheduled in Tulsa after a major storm?

 Wind/hail deductible notice